RadiusNetworks/scanbeacon-gem/README.md

 ...
 ```

-## Advertise as a beacon on Linux using BlueZ
+## Advertise as a beacon on Linux using BlueZ or a Mac using IOBluetooth
 Example:
 ``` ruby
 # altbeacon